stsievert/FORTE/README.md

 - Blake + Lalit: CK (maybe wait on this)
 - All: Decide on using utils score functions
 - All of us - demo run file? - STARTED

-- Blake: Factored Gradient for LogisticLoss using SGD and then GD
+- Blake: Factored Gradient for LogisticLoss using SGD and then Factored Gradient - DONE
 - Lalit: setup blackbox in setup.py DONE
 - Lalit: Nuclear Norm PGD - DONE
 - Blake: procrustes - DONE